 Evangelism is always an active process but you'll notice that there's another ingredient in the agricultural analogy: you can sow a seed and you can reap the harvest, but in the middle there has to be good soil conditions and sufficient rain.
 Where do those come from?
 It's God who gives us the soil; it's God who gives us the rain, and all the other conditions that are necessary for a fruitful crop.
 We know perfectly well that just putting a seed into the ground is not enough, something has to happen: it has to germinate; it has to be protected; it has to be watered; and it has to be nurtured, until we can reap the crop at the end of the season.
 To use the words of Paul the Apostle, ‘it's God who gives the growth.’
 ‘One person sows, another person reaps, but it's God who gives the growth.’
 1 Corinthians 3:7

-It's actually God the Holy Spirit who turns our testimony, our mission endeavours, our literature that we distribute, our talking about Jesus and our consistent life.
-It's only God the Holy Spirit who turns those into an effective means of winning other people for Christ.
+It's actually God the Holy Spirit who turns our testimony, our mission endeavours, our literature that we distribute, our talking about Jesus and our consistent life, into an effective means of winning other people for Christ.
 It's a miraculous process - there's no two ways about it - and there is no alternative way of thinking about it.
 That miraculous process, generally operates in conjunction with a very active process on the behalf of the Church sharing the Word, appropriately, in any way that we can.
 We're sowing the seed.
 Jesus is saying, in the case of the Samaritans, the seed had been sown.
 John the Baptist had an influence; Jesus had a decisive influence.
 There could even have been other influences mentioned there that we don't know and can't identify but it's God who miraculously works in people's lives and causes them to come to faith.

 Many of us reading this will identify that in our own lives.
 Some of you may feel, “Well I'm enquiring about the Christian faith and I feel that miracle going on for me right now.”
 Can I encourage you?
 Somebody has sown the Word for you and you need to respond and you need to become a believer in Jesus Christ.
 This was a surprise harvest in Samaria.
 No one could have predicted it.
 It was in the wrong place.
 Culturally, the Jews didn't like the Samaritans; they didn't imagine they would be responsive to Jesus but it turns out that they were.